 “Consistency is key when it comes to temperature and humidity levels.
 This is why you should avoid storing seeds in a spot that isn’t climate-controlled, like a garage or shed, where temperatures and moisture levels can fluctuate wildly.”Seed Savers Exchange

-That is another added benefit of our photo storage seed boxes: they’re double-encased to keep moisture out!
+Moisture is the absolute worst for seeds; less than 40% humidity is ideal.
+That’s another added benefit of our photo storage seed boxes: they’re double-encased to keep moisture out.
 If you do choose to store your seeds in a refrigerator, store them in an air-tight container.
+If needed, use silica desiccant packs inside your seed storage containers to absorb excess moisture.
 Also, if you are a seed-saver yourself, make sure the seeds are 100% dry before storing them!

 Seed Expiration Dates